top of page

 The vast majority of the world’s Mg supply is produced using very old, inefficient, highly polluting processes like the Pidgeon process used in China.

-NHCN is collaborating with a Canadian company that has developed a new, efficient, continuous flow, low atmospheric emission Mg extraction process that does not produce any harmful residues.
-Its application at Minago would operate on renewable energy.
+NHCN is collaborating with a company that has developed a new, energy efficient, low atmospheric emission Mg extraction process.
+The process does not produce a waste product, instead producing a high-value solid byproduct that has applications in steel refining and in specialty cements.
+The extraction facility would operate on renewable energy from the Manitoba Hydro grid.

 Mg production from the Minago dolomite would be one of the very first commercial applications of this technology in the world.